pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

     The ECDSA signature algorithm first standardized in NIST publication `FIPS 186-3`_, and later in `FIPS 186-4`_.

+    Note that while elliptic curve keys can be used for both signing and key exchange, this is `bad cryptographic practice`_.
+Instead, users should generate separate signing and ECDH keys.

     :param algorithm: An instance of
         :class:`~cryptography.hazmat.primitives.hashes.HashAlgorithm`.